What is anxiety? What causes anxiety?

 The most effective way to address problematic anxiety is with the combination of good self-help information and coaching/counseling/therapy, preferably by someone who has personally overcome anxiety in his or her own life and has been medication-free for many years.
 All of our recommended therapists have achieved this level of success.
 Any one of them would be a good choice to help you work at your recovery from problematic anxiety.*

 Anxiety disorders can be successfully addressed with the right information, help, and support.**

 For more information about what anxiety is and its causes, you can listen to Episode One of anxietycentre.com’s podcasts, which addresses this topic.

-For more information about why anxiety causes sensations and symptoms, listen to Episode Two of anxietycentre.com's podcasts.
+For more information about why anxiety causes sensations and symptoms, you can listen to Episode Two of anxietycentre.com’s podcasts.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as: